nikhilxb/xnode-db/server/client/CLIENT.md

 A common distinction made in React is between
 ([learn more](https://www.fullstackreact.com/p/using-presentational-and-container-components-with-redux/)):
-- *presentational components* — aka "dumb"; general-purpose; simply render what their parents tell them to through `props`
+- *dumb components* — aka "presentational"; general-purpose; simply render what their parents tell them to through `props`
-- *container components* — aka "smart"; single-use; interface with reading/changing the data/state directly
+- *smart components* — aka "container"; single-use; interface with reading/changing the data/state directly